In this screen-proliferated world, find deeper, lifelike experiences by reading.

 Prison Reform

-Stuck in the shadow of her noble cousin, Eva is still eager to spend the social season in London.
-Despite her aunt daily assuring her she will end a spinster, her uncle’s political aspirations, and her cousin’s relentless pursuits in the marriage mart, Eva is in heaven.
+Obscured in the shadow of her noble cousin, Eva is eager to spend the social season in London.
+Despite her aunt daily assuring her she will end a spinster, her uncle’s political aspirations and her cousin’s relentless pursuits for her property by marriage, Eva is in heaven.
 The Theater Royal is performing Shakespeare all season.
 However, there is no enjoying it when the duke meant for her cousin shows Eva too much attention.
 What can she do when her aunt goes on the attack?
+Suddenly a whole lifescape Eva knows nothing about comes to light.
+What is this Lark being played against her?
+Who used her future as an ante in this elaborate game?

 Deep within those who succeed is a fight that cannot be lost.
 No matter how many times they fall.
 A professional dancer who combated scoliosis in her youth, Erin, hot-tempered at times, believed she could and would get up no matter how hard she is slammed down.
 But being utterly humiliated on a rigged television reality show – in front of her vast army of followers – she must find new strength to rise up against all odds to find love and become Prima Ballerina.